trarbr/hackathon2016/readme.md

 the city will become even more environment friendly, charities will get more goods, because there are more people using the 'clothes' bins.

 ##What features will achieve the desired outcomes?

-*Must have
+* Must-have
-	* Map (google maps)
+	* Map (google)
-		*input field for the desired street name to be shown on the map *markers representing all kinds of bins in the desired area *legend on the map explaining the bins
+	* input field for the desired street name to be shown on the map
+	* markers representing all kinds of bins in the desired areas
-	* Sign up form for reminders to bring the bin out (newsletter function)
+	* Sign up form for reminders to bring the bin out (newsletter)
 	* Database
+	* Text and pictures for the News section
+	* Logo

-*Nice to have
+* Nice to have
 	* Database connected with the map
 	* Add new places in the backend system
 	* Promotional video